 - It is nigh on impossible to compare apples with apples due to the fact that the exchange rate changes so much and websites are often not updated.

 What should you do?

-Online calculators have there pale but in searching for an exchange rate the most important thing is to compare it to the interbank rate.
+Online calculators have their place but in searching for an exchange rate but the most important thing is to compare it to the interbank rate.
 It is what ends up in your bank account that matters not the exchange rate in isolation from the costs and commissions that will be deducted.
 Speak to the foreign exchange dealer and get an exchange rate confirmation from them.

 If you seek great service, no administration fees and market leading foreign exchange rates on your currency and money transfers to and from South Africa.

 Contact Incompass Forex now on + 27 (0) 21 424 2936 during office hours or request call back here.